aleen42/PersonalWiki/Programming/HTML/head/head.md

 <!--
     content value:
     "all": file will get index, and all the links of this site can be searched.
+    "none": file won't get index, and all the links of this site cannot be searched.
 -->
 ```